Urban-Meteorology-Reading/UMEP-Workshop/source/BackGroundMet/BGM2.rst

 If the displacement height is known, or is negligible, the logarithmic law equation can be rearranged with observed :math:`z_0` and mean wind speed to allow :math:`z_0` to be determined.
-As this may vary we normally take median of a minimum of 20 results for a wind direction sector.
+As this may vary we normally take the median of a minimum of 20 results for a wind direction sector.
 If you have a period with a lot of *neutral* conditions you may be able to get a lot of samples rapidly.